-The purpose of this ORMP is to define mitigation requirements for impacts to oak woodlands, individual native oak trees, and Heritage Trees and to outline the County's strategy for oak woodland conservation.
+The purpose of this ORMP is to define mitigation requirements for impacts to oak resources (oak woodlands, individual native oak trees, and Heritage Trees) and to outline the County's strategy for oak woodland conservation.
 This ORMP functions as the oak resources component of the County's biological resources mitigation program, identified in General Plan Policy 7.4.2.8.
 This ORMP identifies standards for oak woodland and native oak tree impact determination, mechanisms to mitigate oak woodland and native oak tree impacts, technical report submittal requirements, minimum qualifications for technical report preparation, mitigation monitoring and reporting requirements, and projects or actions that are exempt from mitigation requirements.
-This ORMP also establishes an in-lieu fee payment option for impacts to oak woodlands and native oak trees, identifies Priority Conservation Areas (PCAs) where oak woodland conservation efforts may be focused, and outlines minimum standards for identification of oak woodland conservation areas outside the PCAs.
-Requirements for monitoring and maintenance of conserved oak woodland areas and identification of allowable uses within conserved oak woodland areas are also included in this ORMP.
-Lastly, this ORMP provides guidance for voluntary oak woodland and oak tree conservation and management efforts by landowners and land managers.
+This ORMP also establishes an in-lieu fee payment option for impacts to oak woodlands and native oak trees resources, identifies Priority Conservation Areas (PCAs) where oak woodland conservation efforts may be focused, and outlines minimum standards for identification of oak woodland conservation areas outside the PCAs.
+Requirements for monitoring and maintenance and monitoring of conserved oak woodland areas and identification of allowable uses within conserved oak woodland areas are also included in this ORMP.
+Lastly, this the ORMP provides guidance establishes a plan for voluntary oak woodland and oak tree conservation and management efforts by that landowners and land managers., the County, and others may use to seek grants and cost-sharing from state programs for oak woodland conservation in El Dorado County.